-In an emergency it is possible that there may be people injured or trapped, and unable to signal their location.
-It is important that they are located and assisted after the area is cleared of people who can leave voluntarily.
+In an emergency with no access to trained search and rescue personnel, it is possible that there may be people injured or trapped, and unable to signal their location.
+It is important that they are located and assisted by ERT members after the area is cleared of people who can leave voluntarily.
 If an evacuation has been ordered, an orderly departure of all known building occupants should quickly take place.
 ERT members should immediately communicate with a Team Leader to report what is known and determine the safety of the situation.
 If it is determined that all persons in the building are accounted for then it is not necessary to reenter the building until the emergency is declared to be over.